How to Extract Data from LinkedIn

 Using a Proxy to Parse Data from LinkedIn

-Users who plan to collect LinkedIn data should be aware that user agreements on this social network do not allow scraping.
+Users who plan to scrape LinkedIn data should be aware that user agreements on this social network do not allow scraping.
 So, unless you are a member of the four official LinkedIn programs, such data retrieval can be treated as a violation and lead to different penalties, such as account ban or litigation.

-Besides, they ensure higher speed and better geo targeting.
+In this context, proxies start playing an even greater role than usual.
+Since proxies for web scraping substitute your IP address and mask your identity, they help you log into LinkedIn anonymously, bypass LinkedIn authwall and lower the chances of bans.Besides, they ensure higher speed and better geo targeting.
 With multiple proxies and IP rotation, you can send more requests in less time, thus accelerating and scaling up scraping.
-And if you choose proxies from a certain location, you will reach the data from a specific region you wouldn’t have been able to access with your original IP.
+And if you choose rotating proxies for web scraping or other types from a certain location, you will reach the data from a specific region you wouldn’t have been able to access with your original IP.

 So, before starting any LinkedIn scraping, decide, whether you need static or rotating datacenter or residential proxies, choose a reliable proxy supplier, and go ahead being fully aware that proxies are one of the most important tools to bypass sign-in authwall in LinkedIn.